Home » Service Reviews » YCharts Review

 YCharts Pricing Options

-The Standard plan is billed at $300 per month (billed annually) and is recommended primarily for individual investors.
-This plan includes all of YCharts charting, watchlist, and scanner features, as well as most of the tools available on the platform.
+The Standard plan is designed primarily for individual investors.
+It includes all of YCharts charting, watchlist, and scanner features, as well as most of the tools available on the platform.
 Notably, the Standard plan lacks the advanced time-series analysis that allows investors to visualize how a company’s fundamentals have changed over time, as well as the Excel add-on that will enable you to apply this timeseries analysis in Excel.
-There is also a data export limit of 50 megabytes per month, although most retail traders will have difficulty coming up against this limit.

-The Professional plan is billed at $500 per month (billed annually) and is recommended for financial professionals and money managers, including hedge fund managers, investment advisors, and research analysts.
+The Professional plan is designed for financial professionals and money managers, including hedge fund managers, investment advisors, and research analysts.
 However, it can also be useful for individual traders who want the time series analysis capabilities, as well as the ability to run financial models for a stock and to quickly compare multiple stocks based on screener results.
-The Professional plan also has an increased data export limit of 500 megabytes per month.
+The Professional plan offers time-series analysis, branded reports, and model portfolios.

-There’s no doubt that YCharts is expensive (especially since it is billed annually), but they do offer a 7-day free trial so you can test out the service before you commit to a paid subscription.
+YCharts offers a 7-day free trial so you can test out the service before you get in touch for pricing.

 YCharts Features